brresnic/crypto-homepage/README.md

 The page consists of a legend, bubble chart, and list of cryptos.
 Click on the legend, a crypto, or a bubble to see further details.

-Cryptos are colorcoded according to
+Cryptos are colorcoded according to their daily change in value, as determined by coincap.io

 ## A note on requirements versus implementation

 I implemented this project as a single page app.
 I did not implement a specialized page for each crypto asset, and instead implemented expandable cards.
 I think this creates a better experience for my design.

 I also did not include icons for each cryptocurrency.
 Instead, I prioritized creating a bubble chart.

 My goal was to fulfill the intent of the prompt, while delivering the best user experience possible, within the time that I had.

 ## TODOs